Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

 - [LÖSCHEN]

 - ![Refresh](/Assets/Icons/Refresh03.png "[Refresh]") (Refresh)
-  Click this button to update the table of suppliers.
+  Click this button to update the list of suppliers.

 **Hinzufügen**